clarketronics/SimpleAC/README.md

 # SimpleAC
 A product and idea by Chimpo McDoodle.

+## Important Notes:
+This code is is designed to run 3.3v it will in its unedited state brick a 5v pro micro, to prevent this change `board = sparkfun_promicro8` to `board = sparkfun_promicro16` in the platformio.ini file.

 ## Required libraries:
 **[LinkedList](https://github.com/ivanseidel/LinkedList)**: This is used for managing card UID's.
 **[DFRobotDFPlayerMini](https://github.com/DFRobot/DFRobotDFPlayerMini)**: This is for the MP3 player module.